Secrets of Option Greeks Delta in option trading strategies

 43. Mark to Market (MTM) and Profit/Loss Calculation

-Marketopedia / Trading for professionals: Options trading / Secrets of Option Greeks Delta in option trading strategies
+Marketopedia / An Introduction to Call Option Fundamentals / Secrets of Option Greeks Delta in option trading strategies

 Add up the Deltas